Jesus says: "The harvest is plentiful but the workers are few." (Matthew 9:37)

 Our brothers stay in shelters, abandoned buildings, and public parks, under bridges, or on the streets, and we believe our Lord will use them as His disciples for bringing others into His Kingdom through these important mission fields.

 Every Wednesday and Friday, we hold Bible study sessions to train and disciple 15 to 20 homeless leaders.
 Bible studies are led by pastors and other ministers who serve on our teaching team.
 Training participants are brothers with a willing heart for active rehabilitation and growing in faith.
 After the training, we encourage them to serve others.
+Whether they are lending their voices in beautiful songs of praise with the Stepping Stone Choir Team, spreading the Gospel, leading small group discussions of God's Word, or sharing the love of Christ in serving the community, God is using them to bless others.
+Praise God!

 On Wednesdays, brothers join us to study God's Word and enjoy fellowship and food together.
 This is largely done through a partnership with the Atlanta Mission.
 On Fridays, brothers join us to partake in the Lutheran Church of the Redeemer's food ministry followed by a study of God's Word and enjoyment of food and fellowship.
 Many of the brothers also become practicing members of our Stepping Stone Choir Team through these weekly sessions.